Gothic Art (c.1150-1375)

 High Gothic Sculpture

 In general, this period saw a decline in architectural sculpture.
-Due to the focus placed on geometric patterning by the Rayonnant style, this is not surprising.
+Due to the focus placed on geometric patterning by Rayonnant Gothic architecture, this is not surprising.
 A few portals, like those on the west front of Bourges cathedral, were completed, but they have a limited interest.
 In contrast, the type of sculpture that was expanding with great rapidity was the more private one, exemplified by tombs and other funerary monuments.
 They included the tomb chest, typically decorated with small figures in niches - figures known as weepers, since they usually represented members of the family who were in mourning.
 Later, in the early 14th century, appeared representations of heavily cloaked professional mourners.

 This sculptural trend was initiated by Louis IX in his monuments to his ancestors and next of kin, mostly located in Saint-Denis (1260-70), though severely damaged during the French Revolution.
 Earlier precedents may be found, Louis IX's efforts did much to popularize the idea of the dynastic mausoleum, and numerous other important people followed suit.